ARcKP98/ArcKP98/README.md

 # Hello!
 My name is Kartik
 # 💫 About Me:
+⚡ I am a Full Stack Developer.
-🔭 I’m currently pursuing a Bachelors Degree in Artificial Intelligence at the Vrije Universiteit Amsterdam.<br>🌱 I’m currently expanding my programming skills with Python, with a focus on Machine Learning.
+<br>🔭 I’m currently pursuing a Bachelors Degree in Artificial Intelligence at the Vrije Universiteit Amsterdam.<br>🌱 I’m currently expanding my programming skills with Python, with a focus on Machine Learning.

 ## 🌐 Socials: